github/docs/content/copilot/github-copilot-enterprise/copilot-pull-request-summaries/about-copilot-pull-request-summaries.md

 - A paragraph, written in prose, giving an overview of the changes in the pull request.
 - A bulleted list of the key changes, linked to the respective lines of code where those changes occur.

 Larger pull requests can take a couple minutes for {% data variables.product.prodname_copilot_short %} to generate.
-You can share your feedback on a summary directly from the UI after a summary is generated to help us continue to improve the feature.
+Depending on your enterprise settings, you can share your feedback on a summary directly from the UI after a summary is generated to help us continue to improve the feature.

 ## Use case for pull request summaries